spacetelescope/webbpsf/docs/relnotes.rst

    Given the pupil wheel layout, this unavoidably must be in the beam for any NIRISS long-wave PSFs, and WebbPSF will automatically configure it in the necessary cases.

- * Bug fix to weak lens code for NIRCam, which previously had an incorrect scaling factor.
+ * Minor bug fix to weak lens code for NIRCam, which previously had an incorrect scaling factor.
+   Weak lens defocus values updated to the as-built rather than ideal values (which differ by 3%, but the as built values are very well calibrated).

  * Added defocus option to all instruments, which can be used to simulate either internal focus mechanism moves or telescope defocus during MIMF.
 For